itential/itential.deployer/documents/iag_guide.md

 # Running the Playbook

-To execute all Gateway roles, run the `itential.deployer.gateway` playbook:
+To execute all Gateway roles, run the `gateway` playbook:

 ```
 ansible-playbook itential.deployer.gateway -i <inventory>